Seneca-ICTOER/OPS245/docs/A-Labs/lab1.md

   - `sudo systemctl disable apparmor`
 - We will learn more about these commands later

-## Investigation 3: Using Shell Commands to Generate System Information Reports
+## Investigation 3: Using Shell Commands to Generate System Information

-It is very common for System Administrators to keep records regarding their installed computer systems.
+It is very common for system administrators to keep records regarding their installed computer systems.
 For example, it is necessary to have a record of all the hardware information for each machine in order to help fix computer hardware problems, and to assist when purchasing additional consistent computer hardware.

 Therefore, it makes sense to also have a record of the installed software and important system configurations as well.
 This can contain information regarding the Linux operating system, installed software, and network connectivity information.

-**Please review the [Bash Shell Reference Guide](/C-ExtraResources/bash-shell-reference-guide.md) to help with the rest of Investigation 3**

 **Perform the Following Steps:**

-1. Study the Linux commands and their purpose to note computer software information for your installed debhost VM.
-You should take time to issue each of these commands to view the output, and record this chart in your lab1 logbook.
-Run each one as a regular user, then with sudo to see the differences.
+1. Refer to the table below for common system information utilities and explanations for each.
+2. Run each of these commands, taking the time to *understand* what each command's output means.

-2. Make certain to **record output** from these commands (except for the **ps -ef** output) in your lab1 logbook.
+2. **Record the output** from these commands (except for the **ps -ef** output) in your lab logbook.

+The [Bash Shell Reference Guide](/C-ExtraResources/bash-shell-reference-guide.md) is available to refresh your memory of last semester's ULI101.

 **Linux/Unix System Information Utilities**